sci-comp/SceneBuilder/README.md

 When an icon is highlighted green in the scene builder dock, then placement mode has been enabled.

-To exit placement mode, we may: press the highlighted icon, or use the assigned shotcut.
+To exit placement mode, we may click the highlighted icon or press the escape key.

-When placement mode is active, then there will be an item preview in the current edited scene.

-Note that a "SceneBuilderTemp" of type Node will be created in the current edited scene.
-We may safely delete this node when we are done.
+When placement mode is active, an item preview is created in the current edited scene.
+The preview node will have a parent node named "SceneBuilderTemp."
+We may safely delete this node when we are done, while the item preview node will be automatically clear when exiting placement mode.

 #### Use surface normal

-Instantiated items will align their respective Y axis with the specified orientation when the checkbox "Surface normal" is toggled on.
+Instantiated items will align their Y axis with the specified orientation when the checkbox "Surface normal" is toggled on.

 Due to gimbal lock, you may notice that the preview item will often acquire orientations with undesired offsets.
-Press `5` to reset the item preview's orientation
+Press `5` to reset the item preview's orientation.

 #### Rotation mode

 Press `1`, `2`, or, `3` to enter rotation mode, where these digits represents the x, y, and z-axis respectively.
 When rotation mode is enabled, the corresponding digit will be highlighted in the bottom right of the scene builder dock.

-Rotation is applied through mouse movement (proportional to the mouse motion's greatest relative value in the x or y axis), and is only applied as a world space rotation. (todo: Rotation will be applied in local or world space according to the editor's "Use Local Space" setting.)
+Rotation is applied through mouse movement (proportional to the mouse motion's greatest relative value in the x or y axis)

+Rotation will be applied in local or world space according to the "Use Local Space" button in Godot's 3D toolbar.

 To exit rotation mode: left click to apply the rotation or right-click to cancel and restore the original rotation.